Soccer-Leaders Napoli move 18 points clear with 2-0 win at Sassuolo

 Osimhen doubled Napoli's lead after 33 minutes when the Nigeria striker beat Sassuolo keeper Andrea Consigli from an acute angle, taking the Serie A top scorer to 18 goals.

+He also became the first Napoli player to score in seven league matches in a row since the three points for a win rule was introduced in the 1994-95 season.

-Sassuolo thought they had cut the deficit just before the end but Lauriente's effort was ruled out by VAR for an offside.
+Sassuolo thought they had cut the deficit just before the end of the first-half but Lauriente's effort was ruled out by VAR for an offside.

+"In my opinion we suffered a couple of times because Sassuolo are well coached and play good football, so you can’t have 90 minutes of supremacy and sometimes you have to suffer," added Spalletti.

+"We are living a good moment, but nobody has the presumption to go softer and these are important signals for the future."

 (Reporting by Tommy Lund in Gdansk; Editing by Ken Ferris)